chef-training/introduction_to_testing/README.md

 $ kitchen init
 ```

-The `.kitchen.yml` file is a YAML (YAML Ain't Markup Language) file.
+The `.kitchen.yml` file is a YAML file.
 It is white-space significant formatted file, like python.
 The kitchen YAML, as its often called, allows for us to configure the way that test kitchen will operate as well as define our test matrix.

 ```
 ---